 Our Compensation Committee has discussed risk as it relates to our compensation policies and practices for our employees are reasonably likely to have a material adverse effect on us because of the way we structure our compensation policies and practices.
 We structure our compensation policies and practices to consist of both fixed and variable compensation.
 The fixed (or salary) portion of compensation is designed to provide a steady income regardless of the metrics associated with our business so that employees do not feel pressured to focus exclusively on business metrics to the detriment of our business.
-The variable component of our pay structure includes stock options, performance based unit awards and performance based cash bonuses.
+The variable component of our pay structure includes stock options, performance-based unit awards and performance-based cash bonuses.
 Our stock options generally vest over five years and are only valuable if our stock price increases over time so employees are encouraged to add to our long-term value.
 Our performance unit awards vest based upon both increases in our profitability over a five-year period and a service-based vesting component.
 The awards require that at least half of all vested awards must be credited to the named executive officer's discretionary account in our deferred compensation plan.
 We believe that our compensation programs have an appropriate mix of fixed and variable compensation to insure our compensation objectives and philosophy are being met without encouraging our employees to engage in unnecessary or excessive risk-taking that are reasonably likely to have a material adverse effect on us.
-Our Compensation Committee regularly monitors its compensation policies and practices to determine whether its risk management objectives are being met as it incentivizes our employees.
+Our Compensation Committee regularly monitors its compensation oplice and practices our employees.